Dr Carmen Hubbard

 CRE Discussion Papers Editor (2007-2010)

-Since 2007, over twenty MSc students completed successfully their dissertation under my supervision.
+Since 2007, some 25 MSc students completed successfully their dissertation under my supervision.
 In 2008, one of my MSc students was awarded for the 'Best Dissertation' in MSc in International Marketing.

 Current PhD Supervision